Honker Union

 Honker (红客 (紅客, hóngkè)) or red hacker is a group known for hacktivism based predominantly in China.
 The name translates to "Red Guest", in reference to the Chinese transliteration of hacker (黑客, hēikè, literally Black Guest as in black hat).
-The name "Honker" suggests that a hacker in red, the color of the Chinese Communist Party, is sperate from and opposed to hackers in the dark (the "Black Guests" derived from the Chinese transliteration of the term "hacker").
+The name "Honker" suggests that a hacker in red, the color of the Chinese Communist Party, is separate from and opposed to hackers in the dark (the "Black Guests" derived from the Chinese transliteration of the term "hacker").